12 December 2025

 Session 2

-Laura Starrs: an early PhD student who kick-started the work on colloidal gels and is now head of a patent examination group.
+Laura Starrs: an early PhD student who kick-started the work on colloidal gels and is now Head of Transformation Business Operations at the Intellectual Property Office.

 Lucio Isa: a PhD student of Wilson's and now Professor of Soft Materials and Interfaces at ETH Zurich, studying the fundamental properties of colloidal particles and fluid interfaces.